Healthcare and Insurance – Should we try to incentivise the ‘right’ behaviours through technology? Part 1/2

 Therefore, my approach to incentives would be different: why not focus on prevention and on positive reinforcement of behaviors that are actually beneficial to your health?
 For this we should dig a bit deeper and not only focus on financial incentives but also include the aspect of gamification.
 If you can collect points and get rewarded in a fun way, I feel that this helps more than just boring advice or negative reproaches.

 Lukas: Furthermore, I would like to add that the whole system of complex co-pays typically increases the administrative burden for patients, doctors and the whole system taking away from the valuable time that could be dedicated to patient care instead.

 Henriette: I totally agree.
 The administrative burden from documenting all activities is enormous.
 Do not get me wrong, I think that it is important to understand how patients were treated to get a view on results.
 However, the current focus is mostly on the monetary outcome instead of treatment success.
 The whole documentation does not contribute anything to answering the question of how well the treatment has helped the patient.
 This is only covered through medical studies.
 If you truly want to reap the benefits of digitalization, then at least part of the data should be used to understand how well we are helping patients with our treatments and not only focus on the financials.

-Part two of this interview will appear in the next edition of Digital Germany.
+Part two of this interview will appears in the next edition of Digital Germany here.